 Bone health: This green provides an excellent supply of magnesium and vitamin K which is essential to keep our bones healthy.

 Brain Health: Since Swiss chards are rich in vitamin K, not all people are aware that vitamin K is essential to keep your grey matter healthy.
 This is because vitamin K is important for the development of the myelin sheath—the layer which protects the nerves.

 Diabetes: Swiss chard has unique flavonoids that are able to inhibit the activity of an enzyme known as alpha-glucosidase.
 This means less carbs are broken down into sugars and allows the blood sugar levels in the body to remain stable.
 This colorful vegetable is definitely suitable for diabetics or individuals with blood sugar issues.

 Eye health: We all know that beta-carotene helps promote good eye health and carrots are the most common source.
 You can also list Swiss chards as a good source of beta-carotene.

 Heart health: If you are at risk of heart attacks and strokes, consider including this nutritional vegetable in your diet.
 This is because Swiss chards have anti-inflammatory and phytonutrient antioxidants combined with potassium helps reduce stress and blood pressure.

 How to Eat Swiss Chards

-As with any other green, leafy vegetables, in order to get all the nutrients they offer it is best to eat it raw as in juices or salads.
+As with any other green, leafy vegetables, in order to get all the nutrients they offer it is best to eat it raw—juiced or added in salads.
 Due to its big leaves, you can use them as wraps, or simply enjoy it blanched or lightly steamed, and still be able to retain its nutrient contents.

-With all its goodness, chards may not be the best choice for someone who is prone to kidney stones as they are high in oxalic acid which may trigger symptoms.
+With all its goodness, chards may not be the best choice for someone who is prone to kidney stones as they are high in oxalates which may trigger symptoms.